Numbers are fun!

 Eternal Darkness can join Psychonauts and a few others on the list of the Best Games from this generation that no one played.
 While it is difficult to understand how titles of such high quality continue to be shunned by the public, it is not difficult to see why the few die hards who played Eternal Darkness enjoyed it so immensely.

 You start the game as a Roman officer named Pious and at the end of the first level you choose your fate.
 There are three paths, and the choice you make influences both the storyline and the gameplay.
-In Eternal Darkness you have three gauges to monitor (health, magick, and sanity — more on this later) rather than the standard two. → The post still burns.
+In Eternal Darkness you have three gauges to monitor (health, magick, and sanity — more on this later) rather than the standard two.
+Choosing one artifact over another at this first of twelve stages determines which of these gauges will be the most difficult to maintain, and tweaks a few other gameplay mechanisms. → Lame is what happens when you’re busy making other plans.

 Review – Psychonauts